SOUTH ISLAND, NEW ZEALAND

 Including Christchurch (Before the Quake), Akaroa, Milford & Doubtful Sounds, Mount Cook & Queen Charlotte Sound via Interisland Ferry

-NOTE all words in ITALICS were written on the trip.
+NOTE all these words were written on the trip.

 UPDATE 5/4/2008 We have now left the 'Shaky Isles' Finished with 4 days in Christchurch.
 This included Hagley Park, Botanic gardens, City Centre Art gallery, Cathederal, beaches and Gondola.
 Sold campgear via Trade Me to Andy & Family, Rangiora.
 Asburton, visited Peel Forest / Mt Hutt and the Big Tree Timaru for 3 days, nice motel / restuarant..Aspen on Kings!
 Went to the SUPERB Mt Cook Nat Park Camped at Lake Benmore for 3 days (with own en-suite ....'bloody luxury' Camped in Oamaru (home of the penguins) for 4 days Dunedin (Celtic for Edinburgh, and yes it does have a Princes St & a Fringe) for 3 days Gr8 City Take a look at our baby royal albatross @ the Webcam Website Stayed o/night in Balclutha.
 Drove thru a v hot Central Otago (32c) upto Alexandra and back out.
 Visited the Catlins Awesome!!
 4 days in Invercargill and 2 on Stewart Island We really liked SI Went to Bluff Visited gr8 museum with Henry the Tuatara@ Invercargill.
 Went to Milford Sound (best yet!) wet in morning/ sun in afternoon, best way to see it.
 We took 350 pictures, shows it was ACE!!!
 Camped in Te Anau (Fjordland Nat Park), for 4 days.
 Visited Doubtful Sound Camped in Queenstown (Shotover gorge) for 4 nights.
 Went on a 4WD offroad LOTRs tour (ace!)
 Visited Arrowtown, the great road to Glenorchy and went up gondola to the home of tandem parscending, luge, heli bike and bungy (Wow we did none of these dangerous sports!)Travelled thru the Haast pass and thru glorious Glacier Lakes in Mt Aspiring Nat Park.
 Stayed in Haast overnight having seen the wonderful Glaciers & Lake Matheson.
 Travelled thru a very wet Arthurs Pass (ace with imagination!) and spent 2 days in Hokitika on West Coast.
 Camped for 4 days at Akaroa, on Bank's peninsular.
 30th Wedding Anniversary, really enjoyed the Tranzalpine train & our drunken meal in the eve!!! sightseeing in Christchurch (best city in NZ for me!).
 5th ODI Blackcaps Vs England in Christchurch , we would have won if rain and Duckworth Lewis didnt intervene!
 Visited Oxford via scenic highway 72, stayed in Kaiapoa.
 Went from St Arnaud to Lake Rotarua (ace) and then via SH67 down to Springs Junction and across Lewis pass (again) to Amberley.
 Visited Marlborough wine region, Blenheim stayed in St Arnaud (ski area) near the oh-so-lovely Lake Roto-Iti.
 We were in a log cabin which Annie loved.
 Spent 3 days camping in Kaikoura .
 Went whale watching and saw sperm whale, hector dolphin (rare), albatross and NZ furry seals Saw Atonement in 1930's hall (with Intermission), thought film had broken!
 Went to Reefton Rodeo, ace!
 Then on thru Lewis pass to Hamner Springs.
 It has been wet, wet , wet spent night in 'electric light' motel in Reefton.
 Plus 2nd night (so far) in car after mega electrical storm.
 Camped in Greymouth.
 Saw Pancake rocks and SH6 to Greymouth - better in our opinion than 12 Apostles and gr8 ocean rd.
 Plus stayed o/night in Westport and then drove to Kamerea, fun area.
 Very wet day and night again, such bad electrical storm we had to sleep in car for 2 hrs at Pakawua.
 Drove to Westport via Buller river gorge (wet but superb!)
 2.5 in of rain overnight in Pakewua, needed - Went on Farewell Spit Eco Tour, 6.5 hrs across sand to farest north on South Island west coast.
 Camping at Pawawau beach for 3 days.
 Caught 2 salmon on Anatoki river and ate them Visited the Abel Tasman national Park via a 5&1/2 hr boat trip in hot sunshine, spectacular Arrived via ferry, choppy in Cook Straights but gr8 views in Queen Charlotte Sound.
 Nelson (which we both liked) where we saw WOW (World of Wearable Art & Classic Cars) Amazingly different and classy!!!
 Take a look yourself @ The WOW Website to get an idea....Anne has the 2006 official programme which we will bring back with us but it has IPR so we cannot reproduce here There was also a spin off exhibition in Christchurch based on wearable flowers The Jenny Gillies Website